 In today’s post: Easter gnomes are easy to make and absolutely adorable!

-With all that’s been going on the past few weeks I’ve been considering why I spend time crafting.
-Some of the things I make are super useful, like the a soft finger knit blanket or my favorite maxi dress.
+Life is busy.
+So busy that sometimes I wonder why I take time away from all the “important things” to spend time crafting.
+Sure, some of the things I make are useful, like a soft finger knit blanket or my favorite maxi dress.
 But other crafts really don’t have much function at all.
-So it could appear that some crafts are a waste of time and money.

 Except that making things makes me happy.
 I don’t know how it works, but I know it does.

 And so I’ve made Easter bunny gnomes.
-I’m aware that they are slightly ridiculous (Easter bunny gnomes???), AND that most of you won’t be able to easily get supplies to make these right now.
+I’m aware that they are slightly ridiculous (Easter bunny gnomes???).
 But they’re also adorable and they make me happy.
 And my daughter makes them talk to each other, which makes me even happier.
 And right now I’ll take all the happy I can get.

 These gnomes might look familiar, and that’s because they are the very same sock gnomes I made for Valentine’s day, just wearing Easter bunny hats this time.
 Once you have the gnome body constructed, it’s really easy to change out the hat for any season or holiday!